 The challenge of modelling highway surfacing that does not look like mis-appropriated sand-paper has long been a problem.

-A new approach researched by Specialist Aggregates specifically for professional model makers combines close grading with unique particle shape to produce a material that has a granular appearance but presents to a smooth flat surface, just like a real asphalt or tarmac road or runway but in miniature.
+A new approach researched by Specialist Aggregates specifically for professional model makers combines close grading with unique particle shape to produce a material that has a granular appearance but presents to a smooth flat surface, just like a real asphalt to BS594.
+We have coloured this mineral to simulate asphalt, however, it most definitely is not coloured sawdust or crushed fruit stones, it is a blend of minerals specifically selected to provide the appearance of an asphaltic mortar with anti-slip chippings rolled into the surface.

 Our asphalt analogue can either be laid as a scatter onto a suitable adhesive (not supplied) or made into a paste using (for instance) PVA glue and screeded onto a base.